CVidalG/workshop-TUMO2022/week2/README.md

 jupyter notebook
 ```

-And use the notebook ```inspect_newspapers_model.ipynb``` we have use during week1 to run your last model on new images (it's in Mask-RCNN-TF2-3.0/samples/newspapers).
+And use the notebook ```demo.ipynb```, similar to the one we have use during week1 to run your last model on new images (it's in Mask-RCNN-TF2-3.0/samples/).

 > What do you think about the results?